 Summertime is synonymous with backyard barbeques, but those simple summer cookouts may pack more heat than you think.
 If you are one of those people who like to observe the grill master, you may be absorbing an increased amount of polycyclic aromatic hydrocarbons or PAHs, which are known to cause DNA mutations, respiratory disease, and even lung cancer.
 A 2018 study published in Environmental Science & Technology showed that carcinogens in barbeque smoke are actually more likely to enter our bodies through our skin as opposed to our lungs.

-Recommendation: The good news is that wearing clothing helps as it lowers the level of PAHs absorbed through your skin, so cover up that bathing suit when sidling up next to the grill.
+The Remedy Rx: The good news is that wearing clothing helps as it lowers the level of PAHs absorbed through your skin, so cover up that bathing suit when sidling up next to the grill.

 You Have Breast Implants